 No envelopes will be allowed to be mailed out of the facility if the envelope has writing or drawings on it, other than the address required.
 There are no exceptions to this rule.
 All outgoing mail must have the inmate's name clearly printed on the envelope.

 You may have friends, relatives, or your attorney call (507) 532-8973 and leave a message for you.
+This is not a private message line.
 It is your responsibility to get your messages and return the calls.
 The Jail will not accept collect calls, nor will staff pass messages to inmates.

 The Roles of Jails in Communities: